juliasyh/juliasyh.github.io/_pages/about.md

 [Curriculum Vitae (CV)](https://ralobos.github.io/files/CV_RLOBOS_OCT_2023.pdf)

-I'm a postdoctoral researcher working under the guidance of Prof. Jeffrey Fessler, Prof. Douglas Noll, and Prof. Zhongming Liu at the University of Michigan.
-I completed my PhD studies at the University of Southern California working under the supervision of Prof. Justin Haldar.
-My research interests include signal and image processing, magnetic resonance imaging (MRI), computational imaging, inverse problems, and the connections between machine learning and constrained image reconstruction.
+My name is Julia Seungyeon Han, and I am a first-year Ph.D. student in Biomedical Engineering at the University of Michigan, Ann Arbor.
+My research focuses on multi-scale cardiovascular and computational modeling, bridging the gap from cellular mechanisms to organ-level dynamics.
+Outside of my academic pursuits, I enjoy playing tennis, immersing myself in books, learning new languages, and traveling to explore diverse cities and cultures.